-Situated approximately 62 miles/100 kilometers north of Khartoum near the banks of the River Nile, Meroë is home to almost 200 pyramids.
+Situated approximately 155 miles/250 kilometers northeast of Khartoum near the banks of the River Nile, the ancient city of Meroë is home to almost 200 pyramids.
 Constructed out of large blocks of sandstone in the Nubian style, the pyramids look quite different to their Egyptian counterparts, with smaller bases and more steeply sloped sides.
 However, they were built for the same purpose - to serve as a burial site and statement of power, in this case for the kings and queens of the ancient Meroitic Kingdom.

 Built between 2,700 and 2,300 years ago, the Meroë Pyramids are a relic of the Meroitic Kingdom, also known as the Kingdom of Kush.
-The kings and queens of this period ruled between 800 BC and 350 AD, and held sway over a vast area that included most of the Nile Delta and reached as far south as Khartoum.
+The kings and queens of this period ruled between 800 BC and 350 AD and held sway over a vast area that included most of the Nile Delta and reached as far south as Khartoum.
 During this time, the ancient city of Meroë served as the kingdom's southern administrative center and later as its capital.

 The Pyramids Today

-While carved reliefs within the pyramids show that Meroitic royalty were likely mummified and buried along with a rich trove of treasures including precious jewelery, weapons, furniture and pottery, the pyramids at Meroë are now bare of such ornaments.
+While carved reliefs within the pyramids show that Meroitic royalty were likely mummified and buried along with a rich trove of treasures including precious jewelry, weapons, furniture and pottery, the pyramids at Meroë are now bare of such ornaments.
 Much of the tombs' treasure was looted by grave robbers in ancient times, while the unscrupulous archaeologists and explorers of the 19th and 20th centuries removed what was left in a series of excavation efforts.

 Most notoriously, an Italian explorer and treasure hunter named Giuseppe Ferlini caused irreparable damage to the pyramids in 1834.
-Upon hearing of the stashes of silver and gold still rumored to be hidden within some of the tombs, he used explosives to blow the tops off several pyramids, and to level others to the ground.
+Upon hearing of the stashes of silver and gold still rumored to be hidden within some of the tombs, he used explosives to blow the tops off several pyramids and to level others to the ground.
 In total, it is thought that he vandalized more than 40 different pyramids, later selling his findings to museums in Germany.

 How to Get There

-Officially, visitors need to obtain a permit to visit the pyramids, which can be purchased from the National Museum in Khartoum.
-However, anecdotal reports from other travelers state that the permits are rarely checked, and can be bought upon arrival if necessary.
+Officially, visitors need a permit to visit the pyramids, which can be purchased from the National Museum in Khartoum.
+However, anecdotal reports from other travelers state that the permits are rarely checked and can be bought upon arrival if necessary.
 There are no cafés or toilets, so be sure to bring food and plenty of water.
 Alternatively, several tour operators make life easy by offering fully organized itineraries that incorporate visits to the Meroë Pyramids.
 Recommended itineraries include Encounters Travel's Hidden Treasures tour; and Corinthian Travel's Meroë & The Pharaohs of Kush tour.

-This article was updated and re-written in part by Jessica Macdonald on January 11th 2018.
+This article was updated and re-written in part by Jessica Macdonald on February 13 2019.